-The new AMHIPU will provide a modern and contemporary therapeutic space with co-designed facilities for people with mental health needs, their families, carers and staff.
-It will provide eight beds allowing for a 4:2:2 split to care for mental health, vulnerable and higher acuity consumers - this in an increase of 1 bed from the current MHIPU.
+The new MHIPU will provide a modern and contemporary therapeutic space with co-designed facilities for people with mental health needs, their families, carers and staff.
+It will provide eight beds allowing flexibility to care for mental health, vulnerable and higher acuity consumers - this in an increase of one bed from the current MHIPU.